 Legal Services provides advice in a wide range of issues including:

-- drafting and negotiating contracts in which the University has an interest;
+- draft, review and negotiate contracts in which the University has an interest

-- interpretation of legislation including University statutes and regulations;
+- interpret legislation and draft University statutes and regulations

-- conducting litigation on behalf of the University;
+- conduct litigation on behalf of the University

 Legal Services does not provide personal legal advice to staff or students of the University.
 For advice about personal matters, please contact a personal lawyer or local community legal service.

-La Trobe Student Union offers a legal service for students with details at: www.latrobesu.org.au.
-The Law Institute of Victoria also provides a Find a Lawyer service through its website at: www.liv.asn.au."
+La Trobe Student Association offers a legal service for students with details at: www.ltsa.com.au.
+The Law Institute of Victoria also provides a Find a Lawyer service through its website at: www.liv.asn.au.